 - 10+ years building AI/ML systems, from research to production

-- Currently leading data science at an enterprise supply-chain technology company
+- Currently leading data science at a tech start-up serving the S&P 500 enterprise client.

 - Published researcher in optimization and machine learning